Expand description

 - Send

-Future - A future which sends an encoded message over the transport.
+Future - A future which sends an encoded message to a connection.

 - Server